Wizek/loadr/README.md

     npm install
     PORT=3333 node .

+You can also run the tests by running `jasmine-node spec/`.

 And you have your very own local loadr.
 Place .js files into `./packages` and they will be accessible through loadr.
 Folders and symlinks are OK too.

 *Tip:* I use symlinks to point `./packages/projectName/` to `/path/to/projetName/src/js/` so I can use loadr to manage project-specific dependencies as well.